brettcoppolo/PedalBuildingStuff/README.md

 ## Component Illustrations

-All of the illustrations I've shared in the Graphics folder are of my own creation.
+All of the illustrations I've shared in the Illustrations folder are of my own creation.
 You're welcome to use them for personal-use.
 Commercial-use is strictly prohibited without prior authorization.

 #### Audio and DC Power Jack Illustrations (available in Affinity Designer native files and layered PDF formats)...